rookwood/rddt-signups/README.md

 * Refactored background images to CSS gradients
 * Changed banner / background /container images
 * Create new event button added to bottom of events page
+* Edit Profile page styled

 ### To do
-* Edit Profile mockup page style needs to be tweaked
+* Port mockups to mustache templates
 * Edit event button needs to be somewhere on the event if you're the owner of the event?

-### Other features
 * Move new dungeon/build/slot/event buttons to the top of the page?
 * Comment functionality on event details (popup on hover?)